jshor/symbology/CONTRIBUTING.md

 ## Automated PR builds via CI

-Both [AppVeyor](https://ci.appveyor.com/project/jshor/symbology) and [Travis CI](https://travis-ci.org/jshor/symbology) are leveraged to automatically build and test pull requests.
+GitHub Actions will automatically build and test pull requests.
 At least one admin PR approval and all status checks are required to merge a PR.

 The following status checks are implemented:

-* Successful Windows builds (AppVeyor)
-* Successful Linux and macOS builds (Travis)
+* Successful Windows, Linux and macOS builds
-* Sufficient code coverage (threshold >90%)
+* Sufficient test code coverage (threshold >= 90%)

 ## Code of Conduct